Wolfs0ng/wolfs0ng.github.io/assets/docs/CarnageClubGDD.md

 # 🩸 Carnage Club

 > **Carnage Club** is:
-> **a tactical duel-based combat game where you fight not numbers, but a mind that remembers you.**
+> **a tactical duel combat game where you fight not numbers, but a mind that remembers you.**

 ---

-## 🎮 Core Concept
+## 🎮 Core Idea

-**Carnage Club** is a singleplayer mobile game — a modern reinterpretation of classic browser games
+**Carnage Club** is a single-player mobile game focused on:
-*“Carnage / Fight Club”*, redesigned with a strong focus on:

-- tactical, turn-based dueling combat
+- tactical turn-based duels
 - adaptive AI that learns from the player
-- a dark gothic atmosphere
+- dark gothic setting
-- reading and outsmarting the opponent instead of chasing DPS
+- reading the opponent instead of a DPS race

-Core philosophy of the project:
+- DnD-style character progression

+Core concept:
 > **The world remembers your habits.**

 ---